MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     ```

-    If `SDKPresent` is true this indicates that the extension detected that some aspect of the SDK is already present in the Application, and will back-off.
+    If `SDKPresent` is true, it means the extension detected that some aspect of the SDK is already present in the Application, and will back-off.

 ### Linux